Brian McFadden: 2007–2010: Label change, Set in Stone and Wall of Soundz

-2011–2012: Just The Way You and The Irish Connection
+2011–2015: "Just the Way You Are" and The Irish Connection

-On 25 February 2011, McFadden released a new single "Just the Way You Are (Drunk at the Bar)."
+On 25 February 2011, McFadden released the new single "Just the Way You Are (Drunk at the Bar)".
 The song was criticised by some as a glorification of date rape, as a result of which he cancelled the shooting of a proposed pop video for the song, asked that the song not be played on the radio and pledged via his Twitter account to donate all proceeds from the song to rape victims.
 "Just the Way You Are (Drunk at the Bar)" debuted on the ARIA Singles Chart at number sixty-one on 8 March 2011, and peaked at number forty-nine the next week.

-In June 2011, McFadden appeared on Australian radio show The Kyle & Jackie O Show to launch both of his new singles Come Party and That's How Life Goes, which was co-written by multi-platinum singer, songwriter, and producer Ray Ruffin.
-Despite heavy promotion and appearances on TV shows such as Dancing With the Stars, the new singles failed to impact the charts at all, which was surprising considering his high-profile appearances on Australia's Got Talent.
-Some of this has been attributed to the negative press surrounding his previous single "Just the Way You Are (Drunk at the Bar)."
-This, as well as his much-publicized split with Delta Goodrem, appear to have had a negative impact on his music career.
+In June 2011, McFadden appeared on Australian radio show The Kyle & Jackie O Show to launch both of his new singles "Come Party" and "That's How Life Goes", which was co-written by singer, songwriter and producer Ray Ruffin.
+Despite heavy promotion and appearances on TV shows such as Dancing with the Stars, the new singles failed to impact the charts at all, which was surprising considering his high-profile appearances on Australia's Got Talent.
+Some of this has been attributed to the negative press surrounding his previous single "Just the Way You Are (Drunk at the Bar)".
+This, as well as his much-publicized split with Delta Goodrem, appeared to have had a negative impact on his music career.

 McFadden released his new single "Wrap My Arms" on 20 January 2012 in Australia.
-The song was used in a promo for Home and Away and it managed to peak at 70 in the ARIA top 100.
+The song was used in a promo for Home and Away and it managed to peak at No. 70 on the ARIA top 100.

 On 13 September 2012, McFadden announced the release of his fourth studio album, The Irish Connection, featuring covers of his favourite Irish songs as well as duets with Ronan Keating and Sinéad O'Connor.
-The album was recorded in both Sydney and Dublin.
-This album features none of McFadden's past five single releases, which have not appeared in an album format to date.
+The album was recorded in both Sydney and Dublin and features none of McFadden's past five single releases, which have not appeared in an album format to date.

 On 18 September 2012, Ronan Keating announced that McFadden would be joining him on his 2013 UK Fires Tour.

 2016–present: Boyzlife

-Boyzlife is a duo consisting of Keith Duffy and McFadden, who previously appeared as members of '90s and '00s boybands Boyzone and Westlife, respectively, hence the name.
+Boyzlife is a duo consisting of McFadden and Boyzone's Keith Duffy.
+In 2020, they released their debut album, Strings Attached.

-In February 2020, Keith Duffy invited John Junior, Mental Health Activist on stage with McFadden on their Boyzlife tour to share his mental health journey with their fans.
-Junior travels around the United Kingdom with Charlie The Duck, who accompanies him, encouraging people to speak up about mental health.
+In February 2020, Duffy invited John Junior, a mental health activist, on stage with McFadden on their Boyzlife tour to share his mental health journey with their fans.
+Junior travels around the United Kingdom with Charlie the Duck, who accompanies him, encouraging people to speak up about mental health.
 Duffy is friends with Junior and supports his campaign to raise awareness for mental health.

 On 19 January 2022, the duo announced the release of their second studio album, Old School.